TinfoilHat0/MemberInference-by-LossThreshold/README.md

 Briefly, we have a threshold **T** (e.g., avg. training loss), and we predict a sample 'member' if sample loss < **T**.

 Attack code is in ```src/attacks.py``` and some results on common image datasets (averaged over 5 runs) are as follows.
-Note that, baseline balanced acc. is 50%.
+Note that, baseline balanced acc. is 50% for MIA.

 | Dataset | Test Acc (%) | Generalization Gap (%) |  MIA Balanced Acc. (%)
 | ------------- | ------------- | ------------- | ------------- |